Aadarsha-Subedi/jwt-implementation/README.md

 -   Token validation checks both expiry and database status
 -   Automatic cleanup of expired tokens from the database

-## Development

-## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## License

-This project is licensed under the ISC License.

 ## Acknowledgments

 -   Thanks to all the open-source libraries used in this project